-Apple rumored to have fired manager of iOS Maps teamAlex Wagner - Senior News Editor
+Apple rumored to have fired manager of iOS Maps teamAlex Wagner - Deputy Managing Editor, News Desk

 Apple announced last month that Eddy Cue, Senior Vice President of Internet Software and Services at the company, would be placed in charge of Maps after the departure of SVP of iOS Scott Forstall.
 Now it appears that Cue is already making his presence felt within the Maps group, as Bloomberg is reporting that he has fired Richard Williamson, the manager of the Maps team.
 Sources claim that Cue is aiming to "install a new leadership team" for the Maps crew, though it's not yet clear who will replace Williamson.
 An Apple spokesperson declined to comment on the claims that Williamson has been fired.

 Apple debuted its own Maps application alongside iOS 6, replacing the Google-sourced Maps app that'd been included in iOS up to that point.
 However, many users have been unhappy with the performance of Apple's Maps app, which lead to an apology from Apple CEO Tim Cook and a promise that the app would improve.
 It's said that a dedicated team at Apple has been working to iron out the issues with Maps.
 Rumors have also claimed that Google is currently putting the "finishing touches" on a Maps app of its own for iOS, though it's not yet clear when El Goog might actually release it to the public.
 How has Apple's Maps app been treating you iOS 6 users lately?
 Have you noticed any improvements compared to when iOS 6 first launched?